ladraum/TestableJS-grunt-jasmine/README.md

 # TestableJS
-Sample JS Project with Jasmine + Grunt
+Sample JS Project with Karma + Grunt

-Just a sample project with Jasmine + Grunt.
+Just a sample project with Karma + Grunt.
 Made as a base project to build Katas in Javascript